 Dr. Boning received his S.B. degrees in electrical engineering and in computer science in 1984, and his S.M. and Ph.D. degrees in electrical engineering in 1986 and 1991, respectively, all from the Massachusetts Institute of Technology.
 He was an NSF Fellow from 1984 to 1989, and an Intel Graduate Fellow in 1990.
 From 1991 to 1993 he was a Member Technical Staff at the Texas Instruments Semiconductor Process and Design Center in Dallas, Texas, where he worked on semiconductor process representation, process/device simulation tool integration, and statistical modeling and optimization.

-Dr. Boning is a Fellow of the IEEE, is Editor in Chief for the IEEE Transactions on Semiconductor Manufacturing, and has served as chairman of the CFI/Technology CAD Framework Semiconductor Process Representation Working Group.
+Dr. Boning is a Fellow of the IEEE, and has served as Editor in Chief for the IEEE Transactions on Semiconductor Manufacturing, and as chairman of the CFI/Technology CAD Framework Semiconductor Process Representation Working Group.
 He is a member of the IEEE, Electrochemical Society, Eta Kappa Nu, Tau Beta Pi, Materials Research Society, Sigma Xi, and the Association of Computing Machinery.

 Research interests include the modeling and control of variation in IC and MEMS processes, devices, and circuits.
 Particular emphasis is on modeling of chemical mechanical polishing (CMP), plasma etch and embossing processes; and statistical characterization and design for manufacturing in advanced IC technologies.